appium/appium-espresso-driver/docs/reference/capabilities.md

 | -- | -- | -- |
 | `appium:networkSpeed` | `string` | Not specified |

 The network speed to apply to the emulator.
-Equivalent to the [`-netspeed` command-line argument](https://developer.android.com/studio/run/emulator-commandline).
+Maps to the [`-netspeed` command-line argument](https://developer.android.com/studio/run/emulator-commandline).
 Only applied if the emulator is not already running.

 ### injectedImageProperties